KelennaUdo/Environment-monitor-with-LCD-and-tilt-controlled-mode-switching/README.md

 - Added two physical buttons to enable bi-directional mode switching, allowing users to change modes manually in addition to tilt-based switching.
 - The program now supports both button-based and accelerometer-based mode navigation for greater flexibility and accessibility.

+**Stage 5:**

+- Integrated a 16x2 LCD display to show real-time sensor data and system status.
+- The LCD displays temperature, humidity, light, and gas readings based on the current mode, and shows a welcome message in idle mode.

 ## Features (Current)

 - I2C device scanning and initialization